aaronrancsik/prismedia/README.md

 ## Enhanced use of NFO
 Since Prismedia v0.9.0, the NFO system has been improved to allow hierarchical loading.
-First of all, if you already used nfo, either with `--nfo` or by using `videoname.txt`, nothing changes :-)
+First of all, **if you already used nfo**, either with `--nfo` or by using `videoname.txt`, nothing changes :-)

 But you are now able to use a more flexible NFO system, by using priorities.
+This allow you to set some defaults to avoid recreating a full nfo for each video

+Basically, Prismedia will now load options in this order, using the last value found in case of conflict:
+`nfo.txt < directory_name.txt < video_name.txt < command line NFO < command line argument`
-You'll find a complete set of samples in the [prismedia/samples](prismedia/samples) directory.

-Let's take the following directory as an example:
+You'll find a complete set of samples in the [prismedia/samples](prismedia/samples) directory so let's take it as an example:
 ```
 $ tree Recipes/
 Recipes/